The Immune System and Organ Transplant: What You Should Know

 While many organ transplants are successful, there is still a chance that the recipient's immune system will reject the transplanted organ.
 Before a patient can have an organ transplant, they will take a blood test that will allow doctors to perform tissue typing.
 This lets doctors check the compatibility between donor and recipient tissues by comparing HLA markers.

-Because everyone’s HLA markers are different, with the exception of identical twins, matches must be as close as possible.
+Because everyone’s HLA markers are different, with the exception of identical twins, matches are made as close as possible.
 Without a close match, the organ will be rejected, and T cells will begin their attack.
-There are three types of organ rejection:
+There are 3 types of organ rejection:

 - Hyperacute rejection—Rare, but can occur within minutes of a transplant.

-- Acute rejection—Can occur a few weeks after a transplant, but the greatest risk is within the first six months after the transplant.
+- Acute rejection—Can occur a few weeks after a transplant, but the greatest risk is within the first 6 months after the transplant.